scenarioo/scenarioo/docs/contribute/demo-server-setup/README.md

 The configuration is described in [OVH Server Setup](OVH-Server-Setup.md).

 ## How is the Demo Server deployed and updated?
-Every time a pull request is merged onto, or a commit happens to, the master branch of scenarioo-infrastructure a Circle CI job is started which triggers a deployment to the demo server.
+Every time a pull request is merged or a commit is pushed to the master branch of scenarioo-infrastructure a Circle CI, job is started, which triggers a deployment to the demo server.

 Ansible checks for every configured step if it has changed in the configuration, and if it has changed, the step is executed.
 E.g. if only a deployed branch was changed, then the software components installation steps are not executed.

-A full deployment with installation of all components takes about 15 Minutes on Circle CI, a deployment where only branches have changed takes about 5 Minutes.
+A full deployment with installation of all components takes about 15 minutes on Circle CI, a deployment where only branches have changed takes about 5 minutes.

 ## What is installed on the Demo Server?
 All the tools and packages that will be installed can be found in the scenarioo-infrastructure repo